-Who will become a CNN Superhero?
+Who will become the CNN SuperHero?

 Liz McCartney

 After Hurricane Katrina left much of New Orleans under water, Liz McCartney began helping families rebuild their homes, and hasn't stopped.
-Since her nonprofit, now called SBP, was founded in 2006, McCartney and her team have rebuilt 1,200 homes around the world.
+Since her nonprofit, now called SBP, was founded in 2006, McCartney and her team have rebuilt nearly 1,200 homes across the U.S.

-In the years since McCartney was named the first CNN Hero of the Year, SBP has grown from a small nonprofit into an internationally recognized leader in disaster recovery.
-Today, SBP is headquartered in the heart of reinvigorated New Orleans, and has expanded to offer mental health support groups, affordable housing projects and veterans assistance programs.
+In the years since McCartney was named the first CNN Hero of the Year, SBP has grown from a small nonprofit into a nationally recognized leader in disaster recovery.
+Today, SBP is headquartered in the heart of reinvigorated New Orleans, and has grown its mission to shrink time between disaster and recovery.
 SBP has sent more than 130,000 volunteers to work on over 1,000 projects across America.

 This year, McCartney and SBP helped relief efforts after torrential rains swamped more than 20 parishes across Louisiana, destroying more than 60,000 homes and properties.